nilleshtiwari/nilesh/Python Advance Assignment/AdvancedPython/README.rst

 3. Appropriate measure is taken to protect app from the SQL injection.
 4. Major rights are given to admin only.

---> Loggin functionality is implemented.
+--> Logging functionality is implemented.

 Database
 ----